davidcalhoun/little-time/readme.md

 ## Examples

 ### Format times
-Time formatters are the same used by [moment.js](http://momentjs.com/docs/#/displaying/format/).
+Time formatters syntax is the same used by [moment.js](http://momentjs.com/docs/#/displaying/format/).

 Some examples: